kgs/kgs.github.io/source/_posts/2016-01-29-geospatial-analytics-on-hadoop.markdown

 points.join(polygons).where($"point" intersects $"polygon").show()
 ```

-It is definetely library to watch, but as for now it's not so useful in my opinion, mainly because it's lacking features.
+It is definitely library to watch, but as for now it's not so useful in my opinion, mainly because it's lacking features.
 If you want to know more, please visit Magellan [github page][magellan].

 ### SpatialSpark